-- closing all doors, windows and other openings not required for ventilation, particularly out of working hours; - shutting down ventilation systems which are not essential to the function of the premises; - not storing oxidising materials near or within any heat source or flammable materials; and - controlling the use and storage of oxygen cylinders, ensuring that they are not leaking, are not used to 'sweeten' the atmosphere, and that where they are located is adequately ventilated.
+- closing all doors, windows and other openings not required for ventilation, particularly outside working hours; - shutting down ventilation systems that are not essential to the function of the premises; - not storing oxidising materials (including pyrotechnics and fireworks) near or within any heat source or flammable materials; - controlling the use and storage of oxygen cylinders (e.g. ensuring that they are not leaking and that where they are stored is adequately ventilated); and - controlling the use and storage of pyrotechnics and fireworks.